ElectroTechnique/electrotechnique.github.io/README.md

 # Teensy 3.6 based synthesizer using PJRC Audio Board and Audio Lib

 Currently under development.
-The pcb and front panel will be available around May 2020 from Tindie.com with SMD 4067 multiplexers, 6N138 opto-isolator, capacitors and resistors fitted.
+The pcb and front panel as seen below will be available around May 2020 from Tindie.com with SMD 4067 multiplexers, 6N138 opto-isolator, capacitors and resistors fitted.
+The entire cost of parts to build TSynth will be around $99 if you buy components from the cheaper suppliers and the build time around two hours to solder.
+Plans for a 3D printed/laser cut enclosure will be available.

 ![](fp.jpg)